The Best Spellshot Build in Tiny Tina’s Wonderlands

 The Spellshot is a powerful and fun class that allows players to deal massive amounts of damage.
 However, simply creating a Spellshot class does not mean it will be effective.

-Unfortunately, it’s pretty challenging to use the Spellshot’s full potential.
-You must fully understand all its skills, including having a very active playstyle and remembering all about your spellweaving stacks, spell damage bonuses, the last time you cast a spell, and many other things.
+It’s pretty challenging to use the Spellshot’s full potential.
+You must fully understand all its skills, including having a very active playstyle, and remember all about your spellweaving stacks, spell damage bonuses, the last time you cast a spell, and many other things.

 This is an essential choice because you can only change your secondary class once you’ve beaten the game.

 Does this sound a bit intimidating?
 Don’t worry.
 It’s not as complicated as it sounds, but it might feel like it for newcomers.

 And if you want to make it a little easier for yourself, following this Spellshot build can make your Tiny Tina’s Wonderlands experience even greater.